-Squamous cell Breast metaplasia
+Squamous cell Metaplasia of the Breast

 Squamous cells usually form the ‘most superficial‘ layer (the surface) of epithelial linings of organs, (such as the breast duct lining).
 They are flat or ‘scale-like‘ cells that may be in a single layer (simple squamous epithelium) or in multiple layers (stratified squamous epithelium).
 ‘Squamous metaplasia‘ indicates that these cells are undergoing some kind of change.
 It usually implies that the balance of epithelial cells is leaning towards a greater number of squamous cells than are usually present.